 Think of this as a rye whiskey Manhattan with a hint of absinthe.
 This little addition adds dimension to the drink and the anise is the most interesting contrast against the sweetened whiskey background.

 In "The Old Waldorf-Astoria Bar Book," A.S.
 Crockett calls for equal parts of whiskey, vermouth, and absinthe.
 That is a lot of absinthe and probably too much for modern tastes.
 Over the years, the ratios have been adapted to those below.
-However, if you are adventurous, give the original one try.
+However, if you are adventurous, give the original one a try.

 In the recipe, I have taken it even further and used the absinthe as a rinse that gently coats the glass.
 This is a nice way to get the most gentle of anise flavors into the drink and is used in other classics like the Monkey Gland.